Talk Isn't Always Cheap: Understanding Failure Modes in Multi-Agent Debate: Related Work

 \section{Related Work}

-\textbf{Debate and multi-agent reasoning.} Multi-agent debate was initially proposed as method for scalable oversight problem where a judge or verifier can interject and elicit hidden contradictions, using structured back-and-forth conversations \citep{irving2018aisafetydebate, khan2024debatingpersuasivellmsleads, michael2023debatehelpssuperviseunreliable, kenton2024scalableoversightweakllms}.
-More recently, another form of multi-agent debate, sometimes referred to as multi-agent deliberation, investigates at leveraging different LLM agents to surface better answers by having them exchange reasoning via iterative discussion \citep{du2023improvingfactualityreasoninglanguage, chan2023chateval, liang2023encouraging, subramaniam2025multiagent}.
-Most of these studies focus on a homogeneous setting where all LLM agents utilize the same underlying language model, finding that this approach enhances accuracy across various Question-Answering (QA) tasks.
+\textbf{Debate and multi-agent reasoning.} Multi-agent debate was initially proposed as method for the scalable oversight problem where a judge or verifier can interject and elicit hidden contradictions, using structured back-and-forth conversations \citep{irving2018aisafetydebate, khan2024debatingpersuasivellmsleads, michael2023debatehelpssuperviseunreliable, kenton2024scalableoversightweakllms}.
+More recently, another form of multi-agent debate, sometimes referred to as multi-agent deliberation, investigates leveraging different LLM agents to surface better answers by having them exchange reasoning via iterative discussion \citep{chan2023chateval, liang2023encouraging, subramaniam2025multiagent}.
+Most of these studies focus on a homogeneous setting where all LLM agents utilize the same underlying language model \citep{du2023improvingfactualityreasoninglanguage} or a model of similar ability \citep{yao2025peacemakertroublemakersycophancyshapes}, finding that this approach enhances accuracy across various Question-Answering (QA) tasks.

-\citet{estornell2024multi} examine the theoretical properties and effects of opinion diversity within the debate framework, reporting a``tyranny of the majority" effect.
-They found that if the majority of agents provide the same answer—regardless of its correctness—minority agents tend to conform, creating an echo chamber effect.
-Their analysis was limited to a homogeneous setting, whereas we extend our analysis to heterogeneous settings.
-Our findings reveal that even when the majority consists of stronger models, introducing a weaker model can diminish overall performance, thereby complementing their results.
+\citet{estornell2024multi} examine the theoretical properties and effects of opinion diversity within the debate framework, reporting a ``tyranny of the majority'' effect.
+They found that if the majority of agents provide the same answer -- regardless of its correctness -- minority agents tend to conform, creating an echo chamber effect.
+Additionally, they propose a theoretical result indicating that diversity of model abilities should \textit{improve} overall debate performance; we show empirical evidence that this is often not true in practice.

-Some works explores debates between agents of diverse nature or abilities.
-For instance, \citet{estornell2025acccollabactorcriticapproachmultiagent, subramaniam2025multiagent} propose training LLM agents to debate collaboratively with distinct roles (actors/generators and critics), demonstrating that this approach can surpass previous unsupervised debate setups in reasoning benchmarks.
-Finally, studies such as \citet{amayuelas2024multiagent} investigate whether the collaborative nature holds if an explicit adversary is introduced into the debate process—where the adversary actively seeks to reduce performance.